Best Breastfeeding Tip You’ll Ever Get!

-A nipple shield!
-Yes, I wrote about this in all of my posts which you can read here:👇
+Yes, I wrote about using a nipple shield to help you breastfeed in all of my breastfeeding posts which you can read here:👇

 Two types of nipple shields I recommend:

 Always order one size bigger than you think you might need.
 If it’s too small it won’t work for you, so always go up a size just to be safe if you aren’t sure.

 This one is great because it comes in a pack of three so it will save you money and headaches when you lose one!
 It also comes in a cute carrying bag to keep them clean in.
-Click the photo below for more details.

 We all know how often a newborn baby nurses the first few weeks!
 You are literally stuck on the couch for what seems like an eternity!
-HA!
 The second your baby is done and you get to get up and run around or shower, she/he pooped and then you have to change their diaper, then of course they are hungry again!

-Hope this tip helped some of you!
+Hope this breastfeeding tip helped some of you!
 I was honestly in so much pain with my second baby because I couldn’t get her to latch correctly and my nipples started to blister bad!
 And it wasn’t like I didn’t know what I was doing either!
 She was my second baby to breastfeed but she was a stubborn little thing and just wouldn’t latch correctly.
 The pain was unreal but thankfully I was able to fix the blister and still nurse her with the shield comfortably.